Introduction

 Go to https://mg.n0c.com/en/.

-Access to Python with N0C
+Access to Python in N0C

-- Applications already set up are displayed in the interface.
+- Applications already set up are displayed in the interface:

 Implementation of a New Python Application with N0C